EARLY HISTORY OF THE TUGBOAT KATAHDIN (1899-1977) from Mike Skalley’s “FOSS–Ninety Years of Towboating,” revised edition.

 The KATAHDIN started her Wagner service in September 1930 and on one of her early tows, with Captain William Spurgeon, she towed 24 sections of logs from Anacortes to Shilshole Bay in 25 hours, a distance of 65miles.
 Good time with a drag of almost 4,000 tons.
 However, the KATHADIN was planned for international towing and shortly after her trial runs, she started on long hauls from Union Bay and Chemainus, B.C. to Seattle with log rafts–a 115 mile tow.

-KATAHDIN and ELAINE
+KATAHDIN and ELAINE on the